HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

             </detailQuantity>

 ##### Representing Acceptance Criteria (Numeric MT)
-A numeric MT acceptance criteria, may use MT in the text or a &amp;gt; symbol.
-An example orignal text: &amp;gt; 0.27 percent
+A numeric MT acceptance criteria may use MT in the text or the &gt; the escaped form of the character.
+An example original text: &gt; 0.27 percent

             <detailQuantity>
                 <extension url="http://hl7.org/fhir/us/pq-cmc/StructureDefinition/pq-interpretation-code-extension">